 (Below) Our master woodwrights inspect and explain the restoration challenges.
 The completed cabin reassembled.
 Sarah sits in an upstairs window before the chinking begins.
 The first fire in the fireplace, before the mortar had dried.

 Shortly after the conclusion of the Revolutionary War, Wildman ancestors came to Ohio.
-Much of the farmland was part of a 1600-acre land grant given to a Wildman who had served as a chaplain in the Revolutionary Army.
+Much of the farmland was part of a 1600-acre land grant given to a Wildman who had served as a Quaker chaplain in the Revolutionary Army.

 When Sarah Wildman and her late husband, Austin, acquired the farm, they originally planned to use it as a weekend retreat.
 At the time the woods were overgrown and the farm had been out of production for about 40 years; Multiflora Rose, Honeysuckle, Osage Orange, and various other undergrowth had taken over.
 The log cabin was home to cattle, sheep, raccoons and countless other varmints.
 They were advised to bulldoze the structure.

-Enjoyed for many years by family and friends, the cabin and grounds are now made available for others to enjoy as well.
+Enjoyed for many years by family and friends, the cabin and grounds are now available for others to enjoy as well.